 You do not need to submit community college or junior college transcripts if you did not receive a degree from them.
 If you did receive a degree - including an associate's degree - you do need to submit the associated transcript.

-If you earned graduate credit of any kind - especially seminary credit - you do need to submit the associated transcript from that institution.
+If you earned graduate-level credit of any kind - especially seminary credit - you do need to submit the associated transcript from that institution.

 The Recommendation Form is a required part of the Truett application process with standardized questions for each recommender.
 However, your recommenders are welcome to send an additional recommendation letter to the Truett Admissions Office.
 The Admissions Committee will take this letter into account when reviewing the student's application.